Managing Covid-19: a View from Political Ecology

 Closer to home, the Health Protection (Coronavirus) Regulations 2020 enacted by the UK government have been described by the UK Human Rights Blog as ‘straight out of 1984’ (Duffy, 2020).
 But even this doesn’t seem to be enough for the Metropolitan Police who want the power to fine the parents of teenagers who breach lockdown rules (Townsend, 2020).
 As the UK lockdown continued the line between police and elected politicians blurred, with the former lobbying hard for tougher restrictions on people’s movements (Dodd et al, 2020).
 The police argue that the point of this is to eliminate doubt as to what behaviour is permitted and what is not.
 But it doesn’t eliminate grey areas; it just pushes them further down the spectrum of control, leading to citizens being told (wrongly) that they can’t stay in their front gardens (Cumber, 2020).

 At a troubling point on that spectrum lies the formal means for citizens to report on other citizens for breaches of the lockdown rules.
 Unlikely in liberal democratic Britain?
 Not at all.
-A majority of forces adopted (Halliday and Parveen, 2020) an online form for reporting breaches of Coronavirus restrictions (Cambridge Constabulary, 2020).
+A majority of forces adopted (Halliday and Parveen, 2020) an online form for reporting breaches of Coronavirus restrictions (Cambridge Constabulary, 2020), and in the early weeks of the UK's first lockdown the police received 194,000 calls from not-so-neighbourly 'snitchers'.
 This measure, which in normal times would have been regarded as common practice only in totalitarian regimes, has been accepted pretty much without comment as a necessary component of the lockdown policy.
 Lockdown is turning the Coronavirus ‘good neighbour’ into a gruesome combination of Good Samaritan and police informant.
 Nor has any guarantee been offered that these forms will not be repurposed for other crimes and misdemeanours, post-Coronavirus.
 Expect them to be found useful and expect them to survive and thrive once the immediate crisis is over.

 The Human Rights blog points out that pre-Coronavirus regulations regarding the control of domestic disease allowed for no power to impose detention, isolation or quarantine on anyone.
 In one section of the new Coronavirus legislation, however, regulations grant the Secretary of State or health officials power to impose ‘any restriction or requirement’ they deem necessary to restrict onward infection, including detention or isolation.
 In another section police officers-turned-virologists are given powers to send or keep people in hospital ‘or other suitable place’ if they suspect infection or a threat to public safety.
 These measures could last for two years, well beyond the expected duration of the pandemic (Proctor et al, 2020).